Multics: Current status

 In 2006 Bull HN released the source code for MR12.5, the final 1992 Multics release, to MIT.
 Most of the system is now available as free software with the exception of some optional pieces such as TCP/IP.

 In 2014, Multics was successfully run on current hardware using an emulator created by Multicians Harry Reed and Charles Anthony.
 The 1.0 release of the emulator is available as of 2017.
-Release 12.6f of Multics accompanies the 1.0 release of the emulator, and adds a few new features, including command line recall and editing using the video system.
+MR12.6f accompanies the 1.0 release of the emulator, and adds a few new features, including command line recall and editing using the video system.

+In August 2023, MR12.8 was released with various fixes and improvements.